To answer this question. No, length doesn’t necessarily equal quality. But, could be length an indicator of quality in a good blog post? Perhaps.

-And once you read those posts from your competitors, think what else you could’ve done.
-Write down and a couple of ideas and try to improve it.
+And once you read those posts from your competitors, think about what else you could’ve done.
+Write down a couple of ideas and try to improve it.

 Winner winner chicken dinner.
 You will have new content for your web and, in theory, better than your competitors.

-Write about what others search, not what others write
+Write about what others search for, not what others write about